prashal/prashal.github.io/_posts/2018-04-28-about-prasanta.markdown

 Design of Optical Transport Network (ITU-T G.709) based 40G Muxponder card which multiplexes four 10G clients into one 40G OTU3/3e signal

 #### Volunteer Projects
-⋅⋅*	Developed and demonstrated an embedded application for runtime upgrade of Network Cards from remote location without affecting datapath.
+  *	Developed and demonstrated an embedded application for runtime upgrade of Network Cards from remote location without affecting datapath.
-⋅⋅*	Developed an application to update firmware of all programmable devices on board using a single interface.
+  *	Developed an application to update firmware of all programmable devices on board using a single interface.
-⋅⋅*	Designed a desktop application for integrated testing of ONTs thus cutting short the time required for testing each interface of ONT separately.
+  *	Designed a desktop application for integrated testing of ONTs thus cutting short the time required for testing each interface of ONT separately.
-⋅⋅*	Was awarded the Employee of the Year under the GPON group in 2013-14.
+  *	Was awarded the Employee of the Year under the GPON group in 2013-14.

 ## Academic Projects

+#### M. Tech.
+Project:
-⋅⋅* M Tech Project: “Full wave analysis of circular loop antennas around a conducting cone” under the guidance of Prof. Bratin Ghosh
+  “Full wave analysis of circular loop antennas around a conducting cone” under the guidance of Prof. Bratin Ghosh
+#### B. Tech.
+Project:
-⋅⋅* B Tech Project: “Design Of Low Cost Heart-Rate Monitor” under the guidance of Prof. Arabinda Roy
+  “Design Of Low Cost Heart-Rate Monitor” under the guidance of Prof. Arabinda Roy

 #### Publication: